Senator McNerney's

 2025 Legislative Package

-My 2025 legislative package is designed to help make California and our Senate district more affordable, ensure that we have clean water while protecting against future droughts, accelerate our transition to clean energy, and ensure that artificial intelligence (AI) is safe and beneficial and does not cause harm to our society.
+My 2025 legislative package is designed to help make California and our Senate district more affordable, ensure that we have clean water while protecting against future droughts, accelerate our transition to clean energy, and ensure that artificial intelligence (AI) is safe and beneficial.

 Helping Make California More Affordable